pdong/epaper_templates/README.md

 4. Put both the ESP32 and the e-paper display into deep sleep mode.

 This is useful if trying to conserve power.
 Deep sleep mode can be configured in the "Power" tab within the web UI.

+## Firemware updates

+After flashing `firmware-full.bin` with PIO, esptool, etc. it is possible to flash using the web interface.
+On the dashboard click on "Update firmware" and then "Choose file".
+You want to use `firmware.bin` files for UI updates.
+The device will automatically reboot after flashing is done but the UI won't reload on its own so you might need to hit refresh in your browser afterwards.

 # Concepts